-I’m not really one to overwork a topic.
+I’m not really one to overwork a topic, this is really about Passover recipes and ideas!
 So I’m not going to start this PASSOVER POST with a lesson on why we celebrate Pesach each year.

 If you’re reading this post, you probably already know.
 I’m not trying to “go rogue”, I swear!
 It’s just that I have so many great Passover ideas to share with you, I figured you could read that stuff on someone else’s website.
 True that?